ianBanksia/flexr/README.md

 ---- original ReadMe:
-# flexr
-A reimplementation of the [Ampleforth](https://www.ampleforth.org/) Token, Oracle and [Geyser](https://www.ampleforth.org/dapps/).

-This also demonstrates how multiple Clarity contracts can interact with each other to provide value to users.
-The sum is greater than the parts!

 ## TL;DR
 [flexr](#the-flexr-token) is an [SRC20 token](#the-src20-token-trait) with an elastic supply, guaranteed by design to be [uncorrelated](#why-non-correlation-is-important) to other tokens.
 The supply of flexr token gets adjusted ([rebased](#flexr-rebase-math)) on a daily basis based on the price provided by an [Oracle](#the-flexr-oracle).
 The flexr token can be exchanged with STX on [swapr](#changes-to-swapr).
 Liquidity providers on swapr are further incentivized by staking the proof they provide liquity on a [Geyser](#changes-to-swapr) that provides higher and higher rewards the longer liquidity providers keep staking.